platomik/mie-paa/2/README.md

 As we can see just swapping two operation leads to big changes in the output results.

+### Conclusions

+The BFS algorithm finds optimal solution (with the shortest solultion tree).
+But the algorithm is very time consumption.
+The DFS algorithm is based on luck mostly.
+Solution colud be found very fast or in long time.
+Solution is not optimal.
+The heuristic algorithms make big improvements in the working time but solution is not optimal.

 ### Link to the sourcecode.

 All programs for the homework #2 have been writen in Perl language and have been deployed on github repository.